jazzlyj/procedures/k8s/README.md

 ## Kubeproxy:
 A network proxy that runs on each node in your cluster and implements the Kubernetes Service concept.

+This proxy maintains network rules on nodes.

+These rules allow network communication from sessions inside or outside of your cluster to your pods.

 ## CoreDNS:
 DNS server that can be used as the Kubernetes cluster DNS.

 ## API server (Kube-API server):
 The Kubernetes API is accessible through the API server, which is a part of the Kubernetes control plane.

 The API server is the Kubernetes control plane’s front end.

 ## Secrets:
 Kubernetes object with sensitive data stored such as a password, a token, or a key.

 Use secrets to not write sensitive information into your application code.

 ## Controller:
 Controllers are control loops that keep watch on the state of your cluster and make or ask for changes as needed.

 Each controller tries to bring the current state of the cluster closer to the desired state.

 ## Operator:
 This allows you to encapsulate domain-specific knowledge for an application.

 By automating tasks specific to an application, Operators make it easier to deploy and manage apps on K8s.